santiago-webdev/Zettelpy/README.md

 - Create tab completion for notes already created
 - Create a krunner plugin
 - Make okular be easily changeable
-- Indexing of the notes
-- Cleaning of empty files
 - How to execute zettelpy from krunner without a plugin
+- The ctags configs in the installer
+- Install dependencies based on the distro

 ## Notes
 - Change Title on the permanent notes to the actual name of the note introduced